 Additionally, we have electronic stabilization is available on both front and rear cameras and works quite well, you get a perfect shot even in slight moving scenarios.

-Finally, with the new One UI 3.1 update, there are some camera-specific apps included which improve your camera experience.
-The Night mode, single take, live focus, panorama, hyper-lapse, super steady, photo remaster all gives you tons of customization in the camera section.
+Finally, with the new One UI 3.1 update, there are some camera-specific apps included that improve your camera experience.
+The Night mode, single take, live focus, panorama, hyper-lapse, super steady, and photo remaster all gives you tons of customization in the camera section.

 The S-pen and Book Cover Keyboard: